jfreeze/horizon/docs/hetzner-cloud.md

 Also shown in the image below are the LAN rules that allow servers to talk to each other.
 The web hosts will need to access the postgres server on port 5432 and the postgres backup server will need to access the postgres server for backups.

+We open all the ports for the LAN because the servers are in a private network.
 ![Port 4000 and LAN](../docs/hetzner-cloud/hetzner-cloud-100.png)

 ### Name the Firewall